LALRPOP

 For each foo.lalrpop file you can simply have mod foo; in your source tree.
 The lalrpop_mod macro is not useful in this mode.

-LALRPOP support conditional compilation of public non-terminal declarations via #[cfg(feature = "FEATURE")] attributes.
+LALRPOP support conditional compilation of non-terminal declarations via #[cfg(feature = "FEATURE")] attributes.
 If run in a build script LALRPOP will automatically pickup the features from cargo and use those.
 Alternatively an explicit set of features can be set using the Configuration type.

 #![allow(unused)]